zilch/type-route/README.md

 routes.post.replace({ postId: "abc" }); // returns Promise<boolean>
 ```

 The `replace` function will replace the current entry in history and if using the "browser" `historyType` will update the browser's url.
 If the route has parameters those will need to be provided to the `replace` function.
-Returns a `Promise` which resolves to a `boolean` indicating whether or not the operation completed successfully.
+Returns a `Promise` which resolves to a `boolean` indicating whether or not the navigation completed successfully.
+The only instance where the navigation would not be successful would be if the handler function passed to `listen` returned false.

 <br/>